saskasandholm/this-or-that-frame/DIRECTORY_STRUCTURE.md

 - `farcaster-frame-sdk.d.ts` - Type declarations for the Farcaster Frame SDK

-## Duplicate Project (Removed)

-The `this-or-that-frame/` directory contained a separate implementation of the same project.
-It has been consolidated into the main project and removed to avoid confusion.

-Key differences from the main project were:

-- Used newer dependencies (React 19, Next.js 15.2)
-- Had fewer features but a more up-to-date structure
-- Contained its own prisma schema and configurations

-An archive of this directory exists as `this-or-that-frame-backup.tar.gz` and can be deleted once everything is verified to be working.

 ## Database Structure (`prisma/`)

 - `schema.prisma` - Database schema defining models